-Help us prevent housing fraud and report it.
+Help us prevent housing fraud by reporting it

 Housing fraud exists in a number of ways and can be a crime.

-Most people applying for housing, play by the rules to be allocated a home.
+Most people applying for housing abide by the rules to be allocated a home.
 However, some do cheat the system for their own benefit.

-Housing Cheats don't wait, they deceive and lie to jump the queue.
+Housing Cheats don't wait and try to deceive and lie to jump the queue.

-It's not fair.
-They use up valuable housing spaces which deprive those in greater need.
+It's certainly not fair.
+They use up valuable housing spaces which deprive those in greater need for housing.

-They are guilty of housing fraud and cost money to keep homeless people in temporary accommodation.
+These individuals are guilty of housing fraud and as a result it costs money and additional resources by the Council to keep homeless people in temporary accommodation.

 What is housing fraud?

-- Obtaining Housing by deception – When a person gets a council or housing association home by giving false information in their application, for example not telling the landlord they are renting another council or housing association property, they are committing housing fraud.
+Obtaining housing by deception – when a person obtains a council or housing association home by giving false information in their application.
+For example, by not telling the landlord they are renting another council or housing association property, they are committing housing fraud.

 Housing fraud can be a crime under the Fraud Act 2006.